College-Level Examination Program (CLEP)

 - You may reschedule your appointment upon payment of additional registration fee.

-Bring two forms of current, appropriate identification.
+Bring one form of current, appropriate identification.

 Bring a copy of your voucher (registration).